 There are two types available:

-o Air Injector Valve - This is a constantly variable unit that allows small volumes of air over long periods.
-It is a simple spring loaded, vacuum actuated valve.
-It is designed to open at the same time as the chairs are in operation.
+• Standard Air Injector Valve – a constantly variable unit that allows the flow of small volumes of air over long periods.
+It is a simple spring-loaded, vacuum-actuated valve, designed to open at the same time that the chairs are in operation.

-o Automatic Air Injector Valve - This is an automated unit that allows large volumes of air over short periods.
-It is an electro-pneumatic valve that is actuated by an electrical signal.
-It is designed to open only once all chairs have ceased operation.
-With no air flow being required from the chairs, the valve is able to allow a large volume of air to be injected into the system without compromising performance to the dental chair.
+• Automatic Air Injector Valve – an automated unit that allows the flow of large volumes of air over short periods.
+This is an electro-pneumatic valve that is actuated by an electrical signal.
+It is designed to open only when all chairs have ceased operation.
+With no air flow required from the chairs, the valve allows a large volume of air to be injected into the system without compromising the performance to the chair.

-In all new clinic constructions, Cattani highly recommend to make provisions for an Air Injector Valve to be fitted.
-It is far simpler to install an effective Air Injector Valve to existing services rather than to add them later.
-It is recommended to extend the suction pipe line past the furthest chair from the suction unit and have it terminated in an accessible area (like a cabinet, ceiling space, void etc), that is higher than the main suction pipe line.
-An additional switch cable between this point and the suction unit in the plant room is also required.
-Ensure the pipe is capped if an Air Injector Valve is not being installed at that stage.
-Retro fitting an Air Injector Valve into a system that does not have the extra pipe work can be achieved by fitted it into the floor junction box of the dental chair.
-However the noise generated by the aspirated air can be difficult to manage.
+If you are building a new clinic, we strongly recommend that you make provision for an Air Injector Valve to be fitted, even if you don’t install it straight away.
+It is much simpler to install an Air Injector Valve to existing services rather than have to add those services later.
+To provide for an Air Injector Valve, you need to extend the suction pipeline past the chair furthest from the suction unit, terminating the line at a point higher than the main suction pipe line, in an accessible area like a cabinet, ceiling space, void etc. An additional switch cable between this point and the suction unit is also required.
+Ensure that the pipe is capped if an Air Injector Valve is not being installed immediately.
+If a system does not have the extra pipe-work from the start, an Air Injector Valve can be retro-fitted by adding it to the floor junction box of the dental chair.
+However, the noise generated by the aspirated air can be disruptive.

 Pipeline Design and Layout